preyneyv/graphql-experiments/README.md

 ![Experiments](resources/images/banner.png)
 ### _A visual query builder and experimentation platform for GraphQL._
-> **Note:** This project is a work-in-progress and is not even in alpha.
-Using
+> **Note:** This project is a heavy work-in-progress.
+Using it at its current
-> it at its current state is not recommended.
+> state is not recommended.
 ---
 ## Overview